maksverver/stackandconquer-ai/README.txt

 DEVELOPMENT
 -----------

 ESLint is used to detect bugs.
-Run the linter with:
+To run:

 % npm run lint

-Run tests with;
+To run tests:

 % npm test

-which invokes:
+Or:

 % node --test

+Or to run all tests, including slow tests:

+% npm run all-tests

 EOF